Have you seen a Tamsi or Olive-backed Sunbird?

-Olive-Backed Sunbirds mates between the months of April and August.
+Olive-Backed Sunbirds mate between the months of April and August.

-The birds have adapted well to humans and sometimes build their flask-shaped nest in human dwellings and usually lays 1-2 greenish-blue eggs which takes a week to hatch.
+The birds have adapted well to humans and sometimes build their flask-shaped nest in human dwellings and usually lays 1-2 greenish-blue eggs which take a week to hatch.

-Both male and female takes care of the young which leaves the nest about two to three weeks later.
+Both males and females take care of the young which leaves the nest about two to three weeks later.

 They are sometimes mistaken for hummingbirds (which are not represented in Asia).